fission-codes/rust-template/README.md

 When taking this approach, please be aware that some of the generated code, e.g. benches, relies on dependencies that may not be set in your existing Rust codebase, so please make the appropriate changes where needed.

+If the generator detects a conflict, it will not alter your project in any way, failing with an error.
+We can't cover all the cases when extending an existing project.
+If you run into problems, open an [issue][gh-issues].

 ### Notes for Post-Project Generation